Participational bodies Faculty of Science

 Representative Council

-The Representive Council (RC) of the Faculty of Science is one of the councils of the Works Council (WC) of the Radboud University.
-The RC consists of 15 members, coming from various sectors and departments at the faculty.
+The Representative Council (RC) of the Faculty of Science is one of the councils of the Works Council (WC) of the Radboud University.
+The RC consists of members coming from various sectors and departments at the faculty.
 The RC represents all employees during the Faculty Joint Assembly, the FJA.

 Faculty Student Council

-The Student Assessor is a member of the faculty board and represents the student’s perspective therein.
-The Student Assessor is also in contact with all other bodies in the faculty relating to students and keeps them involved and up-to-date.
+The student assessor is a member of the faculty board and represent the student’s perspective.
+The student assessor is also in contact with all other bodies in the faculty relating to students and keep them involved and up-to-date.

 Education Policy Committee